stellar-deprecated/docs/guides/concepts/list-of-operations.md

 * path payments don't allow intermediate offers to be from the source account as this would yield a worse exchange rate.
 You'll need to either split the path payment into two smaller path payments, or ensure that the source account's offers are not at the top of the order book.
 * balances are settled at the very end of the operation
    * this is especially important when `(Destination, Destination Asset) == (Source, Send Asset)` as this provides a functionality equivalent to getting a no interest loan for the duration of the operation.
+* `Destination min` is a protective measure: it allows you to specify a lower bound for an acceptable conversion.
+If offers in the order books are not favorable enough for the operation to deliver that amount, the operation will fail.

 Threshold: Medium